04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 In today’s blog we’re going to take a deeper look into how to properly set up your plate carrier for tactical usage.
 But we’ll approach this with a twist, because rather than showing you yet another example like others do, we’re going to fully start from scratch.

-Meaning we’re going over the fitting to the full thought process that goes into setting up such a carrier and even up to the final testing to help you guys get yourself the setup you personally require.
+Meaning we’re going over the fitting, to the full thought process that goes into setting up such a carrier and even up to the final testing to help you guys get yourself the setup you personally require.

 As mentioned, a lot of people making these kind of videos are basically showing their personal setup and than they call it “how to setup YOUR plate carrier”.
 In our eyes that’s not a how to guide, that’s just giving an example and that is absolutely not what we’re going to do in this blog today.

-The approach we’ll be taking today is more like I’ve just got my carrier and other stuff that will go along with it, now what?
+The approach we’ll be taking today is more like I’ve just got my carrier and other stuff that will go along with it & now what?

 For this we obviously also train and learn from people in the professional world after which we translate this knowledge into our videos.
-So just so you know, we’re not just talking bullshit here.
+So just so you know, we’re not just talking bullsh*t here.

 Before we go in this whole setup process, we first want to mention that a plate carrier absolutely needs plates!

 We’ve used our carriers without plates a while back and we must say, the difference is certainly noticeable.
 They’re not called “Plate” carriers for nothing.
-But, like for us as a consumer, where we live, we’re not allowed to own ballistic products which implies we can only use training plates.
-Which is fine for us, because it’s enough for the use of what we do.

 Anyway, whatever sort of plates you use, front and back plates in such carriers are definitely a must.
 What’s not necessarily needed are side plates, so that choice is fully up to you.
-Only do mind, more plates do bring more protection but also make you heavier and bulkier which limits your movements capabilities more.
+Only do mind, more plates do bring more protection but also make you heavier and bulkier which limits your movement capabilities more.

 Now that you’re aware of this and you’ve got your carrier with plates ready, we’ll go over to the first step which is fitting your plate carrier.